For the full details of our COVID-19 protocols and guidelines, click here.

 - Visitors must have received the final vaccine dose at least 14 days before entry.

-- Masks are required for all visitors, staff, and clergy while in the Cathedral and in any Cathedral buildings.
+- Masks are required for all visitors while in the Cathedral and in any Cathedral buildings.

 - Seating will be physically distanced, according to city, state, and federal guidelines.